-Check out my list of top 10 water ionizers in 2018 to get a better idea of what an alkaline water machine is.
+Check out my list of top 10 water ionizers to get a better idea of what an alkaline water machine is.

 Having said all that, I do think the Velaqua is a legit product that produces alkaline ionized water through mineralization.

 It’s more powerful and more convenient than most alkaline water filter pitchers and is certainly an upgrade over the common Brita pitcher.

 The ORP reading of Velaqua water is the best I’ve seen for an alkaline water filter that doesn’t use electricity, but it certainly doesn’t match the power of the Tyent UCE-11 ionizer, for example.

 One neat feature I like about the Velaqua is the addition of colloidal silver in its filter.
 I haven’t seen that before in other alkaline water products, and I think it’s a nice touch.